M-eLL/insecurity/README.md

 * Run npm start in both frontend and backend folders to start the server

 ### Tools
-In.security uses various technologies to create a dynamic and fun web application.
-The front end utilizes React and Redux while the back end relies on Express, Sequelize and PostgreSQL.
+In.security uses various technologies to create a dynamic and unique web application.
+The front end is built with React and Redux and the back end is built with Express, Sequelize and PostgreSQL.

 <a href="https://www.npmjs.com/package/crypto-js"><img alt="crypto-js" src="https://img.shields.io/badge/-CryptoJS-brightgreen" /></a>
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript"><img src="https://img.shields.io/badge/-JavaScript-F7DF1E?logo=JavaScript&logoColor=333333" /></a>